ben182/laravel-ab/README.md

 ### Report

-To get a report of the pageviews, completed goals and conversion call the report command:
+To get a report of the page views, completed goals and conversion call the report command:

 ```bash
 php artisan ab:report